thomasglenngit/IndependentContractors.Solution/README.md

-air Salon
+Independent Contractors
 C#/.NET Project for Epicodus, 2020.07.31
 By Tyson Lackey and Thomas Glenn

 Description
-An interface for independent contractors to organize their contracts with bosses (in a many-to-many-to-many relationship).
+An interface for independent contractors to organize their contracts with bosses (in a many-to-many-to-many-to-one relationship).